vajnie/privasa_dp_tabular_gan/README.md

 - cudatoolkit 10.0.130 (note that this depends on your hardware)
 - torchvision 0.2.1

+This git repo also tested with conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 cpuonly -c pytorch

 ### Files:

 - models.py contains the pytorch model definitions of both D and G and the gradient penalty (GP) (See [Gulrajani et al. 2017](https://arxiv.org/abs/1704.00028). ) calculation.